Practice hub

 The most-used German modal particles are doch, mal, ja, eben, halt, bloß, schon, wohl, gar, aber, zwar, vielleicht, and ruhig.
 Each one shifts the tone of a sentence in a specific way: 'mal' softens a request, 'doch' pushes back gently, 'ja' marks shared knowledge, 'halt' or 'eben' express resignation.
 Native speakers use one in roughly every other spoken sentence.

-You can't learn modal particles from a list because they only make sense in context.
-Fill-in-the-blank drills with real example sentences and immediate translation feedback are by far the most effective method — and they're rarely included in textbooks.
-A few minutes a day will close the single biggest gap between intermediate and natural-sounding German.
+Modal particles are tough to learn from a list because they really only make sense in context.
+Fill-in-the-blank drills with real example sentences and immediate feedback are one of the more effective approaches we've seen — and they're rarely included in textbooks.
+A few minutes a day can close one of the bigger gaps between intermediate and natural-sounding German.

 'Mal' softens a request or suggestion ('Komm mal her' = 'Come over here, would you').
 'Doch' contradicts or insists ('Komm doch her' = 'Come over here, why don't you' / 'Do come here').
 They feel similar to learners but Germans hear them very differently.